ajgrowney/march-madness-ml/README.md

 | 2017 | 70% |
 | 2018 | 73% |
 | 2019 | 76% |

+This model was based just a LinearSVC based on a team's averages throughout the season

 ## Tutorial
 ### Write Data (write_data.py)